btray77/color-palette-generator/README.md

 ## Installation:

-    npm install color-palette-generator
+    npm install utility-color-palette-generator

 ...

 ## Usage:

-Here's how to use the color palette generator:
+Here's how to use the utility color palette generator:

     javascript
-    import { generatePalette } from 'color-palette-generator';
+    import { generatePalette } from 'utility-color-palette-generator';

     // Generate a default palette with 5 colors const defaultPalette = generatePalette();